-We expect the Norwegian mainland economy (excluding any oil-related activity) to have contracted (-2.0%) in 2020, while it is expected to rebound by +3.6% in 2021.
-Unemployment peaked in March 2020 at 10.6% according to the Norwegian Labour and Welfare administration and most recently stood at 3.8% as of year-end 2020 from 2.2% as of year-end 2019, which combined with the low economic activity will inevitable impact banks' credit growth, asset quality and earnings that will be strained from elevated credit costs.
+Nonetheless, we expect the Norwegian mainland economy (excluding any oil-related activity) rebound in real GDP to 3.2% in 2021 as the vaccine rollout progresses will allow the government to gradually phaseout some of these temporary measures and narrow the structural non-oil deficit towards 3% of the GPFG in the medium term.
+Unemployment peaked in March 2020 at 10.6% according to the Norwegian Labour and Welfare administration and most recently stood at 3.3% as of 31 May 2021, although declined more recently, combined with the low economic activity it will inevitably impact banks' credit growth, asset quality and earnings.